gracelang/language/standardPrelude/standard.md

     // removes and returns first element of self.
 Changes the index of the remaining elements.

     removeLast -> T
-    // remove and return last element of self.
+    // removes and returns last element of self.

     removeAt(n:Number) -> T
     // removes and returns n^th element of self

     remove(element:T) -> List⟦T⟧
     // removes element from self.
-Raises NoSuchObject if not.self.contains(element).
+Raises NoSuchObject if self.contains(element).not
     // Returns self

     remove(element:T) ifAbsent(action:Block0⟦Unknown⟧) -> List⟦T⟧
     // removes element from self; executes action if it is not contained in self.
 Returns self

     removeAll(elements:Collection⟦T⟧) -> List⟦T⟧
     // removes elements from self.
-Raises a NoSuchObject exception if any one of
+Raises NoSuchObject exception if any  of
     // them is not contained in self.
 Returns self

     removeAll(elements:Collection⟦T⟧) ifAbsent(action:Block0⟦Unknown⟧) -> List⟦T⟧
     // removes elements from self; executes action if any of them is not contained in self.
 Returns self

     clear -> List⟦T⟧
     // removes all the elements of self, leaving self empty.
 Returns self